Candle Safety -

 - Keep lit candles out of reach of children and pets.

 - Never move a hot or burning candle.

 Candle Burning Tips

 - Do not trim your wick the first time you light your candle.
-For maximum efficiency, set the scented candle's "memory" the first time you light it by burning for at least one hour per inch in diameter of candle.
-Example: mason jar candles are 2-1/2" inches in diameter; therefore, they should be burned for at least 2-1/2 hours the first time you burn it.
-This extends the melt-pool to the edge of the jar and causes all the wax to be consumed rather than a canyon forming down the center.
+For maximum efficiency, set the wood wick candle's "memory" the first time you light it by burning for at least one hour per inch in diameter of candle.
+Example: a candle is 2-1/2" inches in diameter; therefore, it should be burned for at least 2-1/2 hours the first time you burn it.
+This extends the melt-pool to the edge of the container and causes all the wax to be consumed rather than a canyon tunneling down the center.

 - Keep the wick centered in the container to help the candle to burn evenly.